Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 CPME is stateless, has a highly elastic architecture and fault tolerant setup.

-It runs in a highly-available Kubernetes cluster spread that is spread across three AWS Availability Zones in Frankfurt region.
+It runs in a highly-available Kubernetes cluster that is spread across the cloud provider availability zones in EU region.

 ### Which countries does client data pass?

-Since CPME runs entirely within the Frankfurt region of AWS, all processing takes part within Germany.
+CPME runs on datacentres of AWS or GCP within EU, so all processing takes part within the European Union.

 ## Repo